megsmedes/megsmedes-ESIIL-Stars-Webpage/README.md

 I am exited to learn python and other coding language as I know it is applicable to GIS and other programs.
 I have already learned so much just by getting to build this website through github!

 I want to gain experience with the processes of data collection and analysis.
 I am mulling around some hypotheses to try and think of things we could study for the summer project.
 I love plants, so I am thinking of how they could be incorporated.
-I am glad to be here and I looking forward to working with all of you!
+I am glad to be here and I'm looking forward to working with all of you!